Zilliqa/zilliqa-js/packages/zilliqa-js-blockchain/README.md

 ### `createBatchTransaction(txList : Transaction[], maxAttempts? : number, interval? : interval) : Promise<Transaction[]>`

-Sends a batch of transactions and sequentially polls the lookup node for a transaction receipt for each transaction.
+Sends a batch of **signed transactions** and polls the lookup node for a transaction receipt for each transaction.
 The transaction is considered to be lost if it is not confirmed within the timeout period.

 **Parameters**
-- `txList`: `Transaction[]` - a list of transaction object
+- `txList`: `Transaction[]` - a list of transaction object already **signed**
 - `attempts` (Optional - default 20): `number` - the number of times to poll the lookup node for transaction receipt.
 - `interval` (Optional - default 1000): `number` - the amount of time to wait between attempts. increases linearly (`numAttempts * interval`)

 **Returns**

 - `Promise<Transaction[]>` - the list of Transaction that has been signed and broadcasted to the network.

+*Note: Users may use `signBatch` to sign a list of unsigned Transaction and used the returned results as input for this method.*

 **Example**